IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Non_ISTP_Mission_Attributes.md

 LEVEL- Data processing level as defined in the Solar Orbiter conventions.
 It shall use the ISTP format "PREFIX>Suffix" (e.g., "L1>Level 1 data processing"), where the value of the prefix shall correspond to the "level" field in the file naming convention.

-Long_Name- A description of the data item in string format similar to the ISTP CatDesc.r
+Long_Name- A description of the data item in string format similar to the ISTP CatDesc.

 L_value- (Dipole) L value of the location of station.